 Tuesday through Friday tend to be good days to send seller feedback solicitation messages, but that can vary, so feel free to experiment to find what works best for your business.
 Messages sent in the morning before 8:30 or around 6:00 in the evening appear to perform well for many FeedbackFive users.

 While most seller feedback is positive, the occasional negative feedback can really wreak havoc on your seller reputation.
 FeedbackFive offers text/email alerts for negative or neutral feedback to keep you informed and ready to act quickly to protect your seller reputation.

 Amazon customers expect the very best in customer service.
 After all, they have been trained to expect fast delivery, quality products and good packaging.
 If you do happen to receive a negative feedback, it is in your best interest to act quickly.
-By providing best-in-class customer service, you may be able to turn your negative feedback into a positive.
-It can be frustrating to occasionally have to operate at a loss, which can happen if you need to provide a free replacement item for one that was damaged, etc. However, this gesture can pay off in huge dividends for your Amazon business.
-A negative feedback turned positive can show potential buyers that you really do care about their purchase experience.
+By providing best-in-class customer service, you may even be able to turn your negative feedback into a positive.

-Here at eComEngine (creator of FeedbackFive), we are committed to your success on the Amazon marketplace.
+Here at eComEngine, we are committed to your success on the Amazon marketplace.
 If you have questions about feedback, check out our Help Center or contact our top-rated Customer Success team.
 We hope this list of best practices helps you, and that you'll have your best feedback season ever!